 In some areas, it came down to specific wording.
 For example, on some principles, there were extended discussions on the use of “should” or “shall.”
 While these may seem like small issues, decisions such as these made large impacts on the meaning of the specific principle and were instrumental to improving the standard.

 This year, the challenge has been incorporating new equipment types or features.
 We have new groups that are working on electrical controls and robotics.
 Another working group is looking at bagel equipment.
 These groups have been writing new sections from scratch, rather than updating pre-existing sections, which has proven more difficult.

 I have to give credit to the working groups.
 They have been diligent about carving out time and really participating in the conference calls and email discussions.
 Most importantly, they have taken on these challenges with great enthusiasm.
 Also, we received feedback from several individuals not involved in the project that has helped focus our work and raised some important questions that needed to be addressed.

-How can the standard help to build better equipment and engineer a better bakery?
+How can the standard help to build better equipment?

 What costs will the standard add to making equipment going forward?